Superboy: Legal status

-The Superboy character has been the subject of a legal battle between Time Warner, the owner of DC Comics, and the estates of Jerry Siegel and Joe Shuster.
+Superboy has been the subject of a legal battle between Warner Bros.
+Discovery, the owner of DC Comics, and the estates of Jerry Siegel and Joe Shuster.

 While he was stationed overseas, Detective Comics (the forerunner of DC) directed Shuster to draw a Superboy comic strip for publication in More Fun Comics.
 No notice was given to Siegel, and no consent from him was granted.
 Siegel sued for copyright infringement, and won.
 A court-appointed special referee declared the character of Superboy unique, and not derivative from the character of Superman.
-But appeals by both Siegel and National Comics Publication (the new name of Detective Comics) led to a consent decree in which the parties agreed that Superboy was the sole property of National Comics.
+Appeals by both Siegel and National Comics Publication (the new name of Detective Comics) led to a consent decree in which the parties agreed that Superboy was the sole property of National Comics.

 In 1969, Siegel and Shuster sought to recover their copyright to Superman, as the original 28-year copyright for the character had expired.
 In Siegel v.
 National Periodical Publications, Inc., 364 F. Supp.
 1032 (S.D.N.Y.
 1973), aff'd, 508 F.2d 909 (2nd Cir.
 1974), the United States District Court for the Southern District of New York held that the 1948 agreement assigned not only the original 28-year copyright term but also the 28-year copyright renewal term as well to National Periodical Publications (Detective Comics' successor).

 In 1976, Congress enacted a new Copyright Act.
-This law extended existing copyrights for 19 years, but it also gave creators of works the right to seek to recover their copyright when the extension was up.
+This law extended existing copyrights for 19 years and gave the creators of works the right to seek to recover their copyright when the extension expired.